 Support for Diverse Associates

-The Enhanced Mentoring Program, overseen by the Diversity Committee, pairs minority and LGBT associates with senior partners in their practice areas for work assignment, feedback, coaching, skill building, and client relationship development purposes.
+The Diversity Mentoring Program, overseen by the Diversity Committee, pairs minority and LGBT associates with senior partners in their practice areas for work assignment, feedback, coaching, skill building, and client relationship development purposes.
 With over 170 pairings in eight U.S. offices, this program is designed to ensure that our minority and LGBT associates receive skill building and challenging assignments.
 A survey of mentees and mentors reveals a high level of satisfaction with this program.

-In conjunction with the Enhanced Mentoring Program, the Diversity Committee hosts internal programs—some for diverse associates and some for all associates—featuring speakers on topics such as paths to partnership at Sidley, building one’s professional biography, networking for associates, and other topics.
+In conjunction with the Diversity Mentoring Program, the Diversity Committee hosts internal programs—some for diverse associates and some for all associates—featuring speakers on topics such as paths to partnership at Sidley, building one’s professional biography, networking for associates, and other topics.

 Sidley encourages and supports diverse associates’ attendance at events hosted by diverse bar organizations or nonprofit organizations.
 Our associates have attended the annual conferences of the Hispanic National Bar Association, the National Bar Association, the International Association of Korean Lawyers, the California Minority Counsel Program and others.